Ricky Kanee Schachter: Early life, education, and private life

 Schachter grew up in Melville, Saskatchewan, at a time when women were not generally accepted as professionals in Canada.
 When she decided to go to university at the age of 16, to become a doctor, even her father, an educated Russian immigrant and community leader, said to her that she would "be taking up a space for a man."

 In 1940, she received a Bachelor of Arts degree from the University of Saskatchewan.
-Dr. Schachter then graduated from the University of Toronto’s Faculty of Medicine in 1943, and pursued post-graduate training in dermatology at Columbia University in New York from 1944 to 1945.
+Schachter then graduated from the University of Toronto's Faculty of Medicine in 1943, and pursued post-graduate training in dermatology at Columbia University in New York from 1944 to 1945.
 She began working at the Women's College Hospital, in Toronto in 1946 and became a Fellow of the Royal College, in Canada, in 1950.
 She was appointed associate professor at the University of Toronto's Faculty of Medicine in 1961.

 Her husband, Benjamin Schachter, was a Torontonian biochemist, working at the University of Toronto, who, from 1934 to 1939, conducted research on female sex hormones.
 He isolated and identified conjugated oestrone sulphate (Premarin).
 Her late brother, Sol Kanee, also received the Order of Canada for his work with the Bank of Canada and the Canadian Jewish Congress.

 Career

 She began working at Women's College Hospital, in Toronto in 1946 where she was appointed the head of the Division of Dermatology.
 Schachter became a Fellow of the Royal College of Physicians and Surgeons, in Canada, in 1950.
-In 1976 she established the Psoriasis Education and Research Centre (PERC) at Women's College Hospital and became its first Director.
+In 1976 she established the Psoriasis Education and Research Centre (PERC) at Women's College Hospital and became its first director.
 This centre was the first of its kind in Canada to specialize in treatment, education and research on psoriasis.

 Retirement and legacy

-Dr. Schachter retired from her position at Women's College Hospital on June 30, 1985.
+Schachter retired from her position at Women's College Hospital on June 30, 1985.

 A chair in dermatology was established to honour her, and in 1985, the Dr. Ricky Kanee Schachter Dermatology Fund was established in recognition of her commitment to patient care.
 In July 1991, the Dr. Ricky Kanee Schachter Dermatology Centre opened its doors at Women's College Hospital to treat a variety of skin conditions, through several out-patient clinics: